jbernalvallejo/amazon-quicksight-workshop/4-Bonus/1-athena-workgroups.md

 ![screenshot](img/28.png)

 3. The select query on “sporting_event_info” returns more than 10KB of data.
 For this lab, we have only this table to query from.
 So, let’s set the threshold accordingly.

-•	a.
+	a.
 Set “Data Limits” to 10 KBs

-•	b.
+	b.
 Set “Time period” to 1 minute

-•	c.
+	c.
 Set “Action” as “Send a notification to”.
-Here, click on “Create SNS Topic”. o	i.
+Here, click on “Create SNS Topic”.
+		i.
 This will take you to SNS Console.
 Provide Topic Name as “workgroupA”.

 ![screenshot](img/29.png)

-o	ii.
+		ii.
 Click on “Next Step”

-o	iii.
+		iii.
 Click on “Create Subscription”.
 We will subscribe to this topic with email address.
 Whenever the threshold is breached, we will get an email notification to the email address which is our subscriber.

 ![screenshot](img/30.png)

-o	iv.
+		iv.
 In Create Subscription, select “Protocol” as Email.
 In “Endpoint”, Provide email address.
 Then click on “Create subscription”.

 ![screenshot](img/31.png)

-o	v.
-Verify your email for subscription to be validated. o	vi.
+		v.
+Verify your email for subscription to be validated.

+		vi.
 Back to WorkgroupA workgroup data usage control, for “Action”, select “workgroupA” for the SNS topic.
 Click on “Create”.

 ![screenshot](img/32.png)

-o	vii.
+		vii.
 Once created, this control will be listed like this:

 ![screenshot](img/33.png)

 4. Back to Athena Query Editor, run the following query, by logging in as Business Analyst User to the console and selecting “Workgroup: workgroupA”: